Pros and Cons of Having Gold in Your Portfolio

 Asset Diversity in Your Portfolio

-If you don’t think bonds and stocks provide enough diversity, adding a little gold can help you feel a little more comfortable.
+If you don’t think bonds and stocks provide enough diversity, adding a little gold can help you feel more comfortable.
 Gold often moves opposite to the stock market.
 So, if the stock market drops, gold often heads higher.
 If you want to add some balance to your portfolio, gold can be one way to do it by diversifying your assets in a way that can partially protect you from a market event.

 How Much Gold Should Be in Your Portfolio?